Jeanne Carpenter: Biography

 Born in Kansas City, Missouri, Carpenter started her film career at the age of three.
 Her film debut came in Daddy Long Legs.
 At age four, she traveled around the United States appearing in theaters on a promotional tour of her films.
 Her fame grew in the early-1920s as she made a series of successful appearances in films such as, Helen's Babies with Baby Peggy, and The Sign of the Rose.
 Maturity led to a change of roles for Carpenter.
 Becoming a young woman, she moved into character roles.
 She had occasional adult roles through 1940s, then she retired from film business.

+Personal life

 Carpenter married Robert Grimes in 1949.
 She had four daughters and one son from two marriages.
 In 1964, she and all five children performed in the Plaza Players' production of Gypsy in Oxnard, California.

-On January 5, 1994, Carpenter died of emphysema in Oxnard, California.
+On January 5, 1994, Carpenter died of emphysema in Oxnard, California, aged 76.